S T O S S Books

 What Does the Word Mouth Mean in Scripture?

-Using the analogy of a master boat designer will help to explain.
-In our analogy, a particular designer possesses the knowledge to design and build the best boat in the world.
-His knowledge consists of thoughts within his brain.
-Everything is in his head.
-Unless and until those thoughts are sent out employing some form of expression/gifting, they remain just that — thoughts.
-The designer expresses (sends out) his thoughts when, for example, he: 1) goes out and builds the boat; 2) verbally tells someone how to build this boat; 3) draws diagrams of how to build the boat; and/or 4) writes a “How-To” book about building the best boat in the world.
+The designer expresses (sends out) his thoughts when, for example, he: 1) goes out and builds the boat; 2) verbally tells someone how to build this boat; 3) draws diagrams of how to build the boat; and/or 4) writes a “How-To” book for building a perfectly designed boat.
 Expressions are not limited to spoken words.
-Any expression that sends out a thought can be classified as a word, whether verbal or otherwise.
+Any expression sending out a thought can be classified as a word, verbal or otherwise.
+It is important to note that when the designer's thoughts are sent out, that does not mean the thoughts no longer exist in the mind of the designer.
+This fact helps us understand how the Son can be sent while continuing to be in the Father's intellect.
 With that in mind, let us proceed with our definition of the meaning of mouth in Scripture.

 The Mouth of God

-God does not have a physical mouth.
-So, when we read in Scripture of the mouth of God (e.g., 1 Kgs 8:15), are we to interpret it as a metaphor that helps us understand who or what is doing the communicating?
-Let’s apply our understanding of being sent to the Trinity.
-In Scripture, it is only the Word of God (Jn.
-3:17; 5:23) and the Holy Spirit (Jn.
-14:26) who are ever described as being sent.[1]
+Let’s apply our understanding of being sent as it applies to the Trinity.
+In Scripture, only the Word of God (Jn 3:17; 5:23) and the Holy Spirit (Jn 14:26) are ever described as being sent.[2]
 The Father is never described as such.
 The Father is always the one who sends.
-The Father is not expressed; the Father is the one who expresses, i.e., sends.
-In Scripture, it is that which sends out that is identified as the mouth.
-The Father sends the Son — the Word of God.
-When the Word is sent, so also is sent the Breath, i.e., the Holy Spirit (cf. Jn.
-20:21-23; Is.
-55:10-11).
-When a human wishes to say something, the words cannot be sent out without the accompanying breath.
-Scripture tells us “man does not live by bread alone, but that man lives by everything that proceeds out of the mouth of the Lord” (Deut.
-8:3).
+The Father is not expressed but expresses, i.e., sends out.
+In Scripture, that which sends out is identified as the mouth.
+The Father sends the Son—the Word of God.
+When the Word of God is sent, so is the Breath, i.e., the Holy Spirit (cf. Jn 20:21-23; Is 55:10-11).
+When a human wishes to express something, the words cannot be sent out without the accompanying breath.
+Scripture tells us, “Man does not live by bread alone, but that man lives by everything that proceeds out of the mouth of the Lord” (Deut 8:3).

 The Breath from the Mouth Dwells in the Heart

-Every thought that is sent, is sent somewhere.
+Every thought that is sent is sent somewhere.
 Every expression has a destination to which it is directed.
 What was the Father’s intended destination for His expression of the Word in the force of His Breath?
-The answer is — creation.
+The answer is—creation.
 St. Thomas Aquinas writes, “Now the craftsman [the Father] works through the word conceived in his mind, and through the love of his will regarding some object.
-Hence also God the Father made the creature through His Word, which is His Son; and through His Love [which is associated with the heart/spirit], which is the Holy [Spirit].”[8]
+Hence also God the Father made the creature through His Word, which is His Son; and through His Love [which is associated with the heart/spirit], which is the Holy [Spirit].”[9]

-As we said previously, all expressions in Love are fruitful because God is eternally fruitful.
+All expressions in the Love of the Holy Spirit are fruitful because God is eternally fruitful.
 The Father fruitfully expressed the Word through the power of His Breath, and that expression produced the fruit of creation.
 Hence, we read in Scripture, “So shall my word be that goes forth from my mouth [God the Father]; it shall not return to me empty, but it shall accomplish that which I purpose, and prosper [be fruitful] in the thing for which I sent it” (Is.
 55:11).
+We can conclude that the fruit, which is produced by the expression of the Word by the force of the Father’s Breath, will return to that same mouth of God (the Father) who expressed it, where it will be breathed in and become one with God—thus entering into the Trinitarian dialogue (cf. 2 Pt.
+1:4).[10][11]

-We can conclude that the fruit, which is produced by the expression of the Word by the force of the Father’s Breath, will return to that same mouth of God (the Father) who expressed it, where it will be breathed in and become one with God — thus entering into the Trinitarian dialogue (cf. 2 Pt.
-1:4).[9][10]
-The concept of inhaling and exhaling the Breath through the mouth, can also be understood in the light of the Eucharistic discourse (Jn.
+According to theologian Francois-Xavier Durrwell, [The Holy Spirit] is the breath of God in that twofold movement of breathing in and breathing out.”[12]
+The concept of inhaling and exhaling the Breath through the mouth can also be understood in the light of the Eucharistic discourse (Jn.
 6:48-70).
 Jesus tells the crowd that his flesh is real food and his blood is real drink.
-He breathes the Breath through his mouth (his body and blood in the Eucharist), and we inhale the Breath when we receive Him in the Eucharist through our mouth/body.
+He breathes the Breath through his human scriptural mouth (his body and blood in the Eucharist), and we inhale the Breath when we receive Him in the Eucharist through our mouth/body.
+While the entire body is the scriptural mouth for man, certain body parts play a more or less prominent part in expressing the overflow of the spiritual heart of the spiritual soul.

 The Mouth of Man

-When God speaks or sends forth His Word, He does it with His mouth (Is.
+As JP II wrote, “The body speaks not merely with the whole external expression of masculinity and femininity, but also with the internal structures of the organism, of the somatic [the entire body and its aggregate parts] and psychosomatic [relating to the mind/mental] reaction.”[13]
+When God speaks or sends forth His Word, He does it with His mouth (cf. Is.
 55:11).
 When man speaks a sense-able and meta-sense-able word (both components are continuously contributing to the total expression), it is his entire mouth/body, through which the word/expression is sent out.

 ENDNOTES: